ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   service2Subtitle: |
     Share brand stories that engage your audience and inspire action.
   service3Subtitle: Tell your story, boost your brand, and sell your services to the world.
-  service4Subtitle: Get the perfect video script to promote your brand, product, or service.
+  service4Subtitle: Get the perfect script for your next big video production project.
   subtitle: When it comes to marketing materials, we’ve got the magic touch.
 Let’s
     get together and conjure up some creative content for your business.
   title: Presto chango.
-  service4Title: video scripts
+  service4Title: Video Scripts
-  service3Title: print collateral
+  service3Title: Print Collateral
-  service2Title: blogs + articles
+  service2Title: Blogs & Articles
-  service1Title: websites
+  service1Title: Websites
 why:
   title: Why Magic Pie?
   subtitle: >-